-Volunteer with children in our Malawi Childcare Volunteer Project and support the work of local teachers and caregivers at daycare centres or special needs homes in Lilongwe or Blantyre.
+Volunteer with children in our Malawi Childcare Volunteer Project and support the work of local teachers and caregivers at daycare centers or special needs homes in Lilongwe or Blantyre.
 You’ll focus on early childhood development, and improving quality of life.
 This is a great way to get practical childcare experience, which could help your future career.

 Volunteering Work on a Malawi childcare volunteer project is somewhat varied dependent on the project site where the you are placed, however typical examples of jobs and tasks can include; assisting local staff in providing rehabilitation exercises and therapist treatments for children, playing with children and entertaining/educating them with games, music, arts and other exercises, helping to develop fundraising initiatives to ensure ongoing funding for these institutions and teaching English to local staff.